grpc-ecosystem/grpc-gateway/docs/index.md

 # gRPC-Gateway
 {: .fs-9 }

 gRPC-Gateway is a plugin of [protoc](https://github.com/protocolbuffers/protobuf).
-It reads a [gRPC](https://grpc.io) service definition, and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
+It reads a [gRPC](https://grpc.io/) service definition and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
 This server is generated according to [custom options](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.api#http) in your gRPC definition.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/grpc-ecosystem/grpc-gateway){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/grpc-ecosystem/grpc-gateway){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---